TheZoq2/Presentations/electronics_for_programmers/slip_input.md

 [[(animated)
 - Voltage is a measure of electric potential
 >>
-- High voltage -> flow of charge (current) to lower voltage
+- High voltage → flow of charge (current) to lower voltage
+>>
+- Voltage is distributed across a conductor
 >>
 - Everything is relative, including voltage
 - We choose what a "high" voltage is by chosing what 0 volts is
 >>
 - The zero point is called "ground", because the earth can absorbe any charge us puny humans throw at it
 >>
 - Voltage is meaningless uneless there is a common reference
 >>